The Grower's Box

 Wicking system components

-- Coarse aggregate, such as washed river sand or blue stone crushed rock (10mm).
+• Coarse aggregate, such scoria or blue stone crushed rock (10mm).
 This medium creates the structure of the water reservoir.
 It has a high-water retention capacity.